mozilla/bigquery-etl/README-CLAUDE-CODE.md

 This project is currently under development.

 In order to use this Claude Code integration, clone or fork this repo and locally check out this branch.
 Do the same for the [glean dictionary](https://github.com/mozilla/glean-dictionary) & [data docs](https://github.com/mozilla/data-docs) (Claude will have access to both of these public repositories locally).
+Ensure their root is located in the same directory as `bigquery-etl`

 #### Starting a Session